neovim/neovim/CONTRIBUTING.md

 - [Bisect][git-bisect] to the cause of a regression, if you are able.
 This is _extremely_ helpful.
 - Check `$NVIM_LOG_FILE`, if it exists.
 - Include `cmake --system-information` for build-related issues.
+- Consider using one of the [templates] for reporting issues.

 Developer guidelines
 --------------------